-Joining me for therapy in Wimbledon couldn’t be easier.
+Joining me for therapy online couldn’t be easier.

-Here is what you need to know about the process, what happens in the room and how to find me.
+Here is what you need to know about the process and what happens during a session.

 What are the fees?